akhoury105/Streamlabs_Chatbot_Raffle/README.txt

 - This command clears the list of tickets. (i.e. it removes all names from raffle_tickets.txt)
 - The message returned from this command can be edited in the UI under:
     Clear Tickets Message

+# !raffle odds #
+- This command can return a message that tells the user of the command how many tickets they have and what their odds of winning are.
+- The message returned from this command can be edited in the UI under:
+    Odds Message
+- The message has 3 variables:
+    {0} = user of the command
+    {1} = the number of tickers the user has
+    {2} = the odds that user has of winning

 ## Errors ##